 When is Metroid Prime 4 coming out?

-Since several other games during the presentation were shown off with footage and given 2018 release dates, it stands to reason that Metroid Prime 4 is further off - expect to see it some time in 2019.
+Since several other games during the presentation were shown off with footage and given 2018 release dates, it stands to reason that Metroid Prime 4 is further off - expect to see it sometime in 2019, if not even later.

 How can I pre-order Metroid Prime 4?

 If you're so inclined, you can already pre-order the game from Game For £59.99 in the UK, and GameStop in the US - but with the release so far off, we'd probably hold off for now.